Kshitijsuri99/COSC315-Project3/README.md

 We had to add a line of code in lab3.create_fs.c "#include <stdlib.h>" After adding the line the code was compiled using "gcc lab3.create_fs.c" Then "./a.out disk0" function was executed which further led to adding the file disk0

+Due to a lack of experience from our team members in C, we struggled to implement the main method to run the second part.
+We've used several resources including the lecture materials and still struggled to complete.
+We focused the little time we had on implementing the five methods highlighted in the assignment instructions on Canvas.
+Given more time, we would have been able to do more research into the language and its specifics in order to be able to successfully complete this project.